Silver offers an attractive opportunity at current levels

 Share:

-Precious metals are considered a haven in the volatile markets, and some investors are optimistic about such metal trends expecting the white metal to gain significantly once it gains momentum.
+Precious metals are considered a haven in the volatile markets, and some investors are optimistic about such metal trends, expecting the white metal to gain significantly once it gains momentum.

-The global economy is progressing after the 2018 setback, where the US economy expanded 3.2 per cent in Q1, and the year 2019 had one of the best starts since 2015 where, especially, gold remained volatile and stronger.
+The global economy is progressing after the 2018 setback, where the US economy expanded 3.2 per cent in Q1, and the year 2019 had one of the best starts since 2015, where, especially, gold remained volatile and stronger.

-The precious metal was marginally low as compared to the 5-year average, where the yellow metal lost 3.7 per cent in 12 months, and silver dropped 10.2 per cent.
-The gains in the last part of 2018 extended to Q1 2019, where gold gained over 10 per cent, and silver gained 3 per cent.
+The precious metal was marginally low compared to the 5-year average, where the yellow metal lost 3.7 per cent in 12 months, and silver dropped 10.2 per cent.
+The gains in the last part 2018 extended to Q1 2019, where gold gained over 10 per cent, and silver gained 3 per cent.

 Silver Continues to Remain Low